Walking into the complex plane to "order" better time integrators: Computational cost of complex timestepping schemes

 For nonlinear systems, the dominant cost comes from function evaluations.
 Functions can be designed to minimize the computational cost, but the real equivalent of any complex-valued function can always be calculated using fewer operations.
-So, the complex time stepper will always be more expensive than an explicit Runge-Kutta method if the number of function evaluations is the same.
-In the next section, we explore how complex time integrators can require less function evaluations than the classical Runge-Kutta methods of the same order by breaking the Runge-Kutta order barrier \cite{butcher2009fifth}.
-In that case, the complex integrators may end being the less expensive option.
+So, for real valued differential equations, the complex time stepper will always be more expensive than an explicit Runge-Kutta method with the same number of function evaluations.
+Therefore, complex time steppers are more likely to be advantageous for the numerical solution of complex differential equations.
+In the next two sections, we discuss unique advantages obtained by using complex integrators.

-Another potential advantage, is that the storage requirement for complex stepping is a vector of size 2N while general Runge Kutta scheme store the intermediate stages.
-For example, a 5th order complex timestepping scheme needs to storage a vector of size $2N$ at all times while a classically implemented 5th order Runge-Kutta method requires memory for vector of size $5N$.
-However, there are low-storage implementations of Runge-Kutta schemes that use fewer registers \cite{carpenter1994fourth,KENNEDY2000177, ketcheson2008highly}.
-Storage is not much of an issue for typical odes and simple systems but it becomes quite relevant in various practical settings like in computational fluid dynamics \cite{KENNEDY2000177} where partial differential equations like the Navier Stokes equations are solved in 3 dimensions at high resolution.